rolandowebdev/submission-dicoding-membuat-aplikasi-web-dengan-react/README.md

 <br clear="both">

-Thank you for checking out Read Easy!
+Thank you for checking out Ink Storm!
 Happy learning and coding!
 If you have any questions or encounter any issues, feel free to open an issue on this repository.